tcmjr23/Quadratic-Describer/README.md

 		return answer + newLine + conc + Symmetry + newLine + "Vertex: (" + symmetry + ", " + vertex + ")" + xInt + newLine + "y-intercept: " + yInt;
 	}

-This analyzes the values of the coefficients passed and then calls other methods within the class that analyze the vertex, x intercept, y intercept, direction in which it opens, as well as providing the fully formatted quadratic equation.
+This method within the Quadratic class takes in the values of the coefficients passed and then calls other methods within the class to analyze the vertex, x intercept, y intercept, direction in which it opens, as well as providing the fully formatted quadratic equation.